|

 70's.
 I have now learned that the Common Egret

-interest in bird photography by a lot of amateur photographers including
+photography by a lot of amateur photographers including myself.
+Of

-myself.
-Of course, once you've photographed egrets, you will add
+course, once you've photographed egrets, you will add pelicans, ducks,

-capabilities of the digital SLRs and advancement in telephoto lens
+digital SLRs and advancement in telephoto lens technology.

 |